Kayaking for Redfish in Plaquemines Parish

 Kayaking in louisiana

-Kayak fishing also lets anglers get closer to the action than most motorboats can offer.
-And even if they could, they’d likely scare away the fish.
+Kayak fishing also lets anglers get closer to the action than most motorboats can offer — and even if they could, they’d likely scare away the fish.
 Paddling into an alcove of downed trees, fishermen can get right on top of the spots where the big ones are biting.

 Book your trip today with Kayak Venice LA